om-network/components/README.md

 ### Hard Rules
 - A component shall be a React component.
 - A component shall use CSS classes supported by the Tailwind CSS Project (https://github.com/tailwindlabs/tailwindcss)
-- A component shall only send / receive data from `/graphql`
+- A component shall only send / receive data from the uri `/graphql`
 - A component shall be a `Header`, `Section`, or `Footer` type
 - A component shall consist of two subcomponents; a "read" and a "write" component.
 - A component shall only export the component presenter.